 CD$29.95+ Add to Bag

 The great Buddhist classic known as The Way of the Bodhisattva has long been treasured as an indispensable guide to enlightened living.
 Written in the eighth century by the scholar and saint Shantideva, it has inspired many of the Mahayana tradition’s greatest teachers—and despite its antiquity, it remains a remarkable source of insight on the means by which we may heal ourselves and our troubled world.
-Among its most… Read More
+Among its most essential… Read More

 CD$54.95+ Add to Bag